 Participants

-A total of 63 participants were volunteer to participate in the study, however 1 youngand 2 old subjects were excluded from the study because of their claustrophobia.Hence, a total of 60; 30 young (Mean=26.36, SD=2.69, 12 F, 18 M) and 30 old(Mean=67.46, SD=4.89, 16 F, 14 M) subjects participated in the study.
+A total of 63 participants volunteered to participate in the study, however 1 youngand 2 old subjects were excluded from the study because of their claustrophobia.Hence, a total of 60; 30 young (Mean=26.36, SD=2.69, 12 F, 18 M) and 30 old(Mean=67.46, SD=4.89, 16 F, 14 M) subjects participated in the study.
 Demographic information of the remaining 30 participants is given in Table 1.
-Classification of the participants into age groups was conducted according to the aging criterion (over 60 years) of the United Nations [28].
+Classification of the participants into age groups was conducted according to the aging criterion of the United Nations [28].

-The recruiting of the participants was conducted via distributed fliers, social media and with the help of our circle of acquaintances.All the participants signed informed consent according to the principles of the Declaration of Helsinki and the study was approved by the Institutional Review Board.
-Exclusion criteria were a history of a neuropsychological/psychiatric disorder, alcoholism, and use of medication affecting the central nervous system (CNS).
+The recruiting of the participants was conducted via distributed fliers, social media and with the help of our circle of acquaintances.All the participants signed informed consent according to the principles of the Declaration of Helsinki and the study was approved by the Institutional Review Board of ??? (acikca yazalim hangi universite oldugunu).
+Exclusion criteria were history of a neuropsychological/psychiatric disorder, alcoholism, use of medication affecting the central nervous system (CNS) and cognitive decline in the aging group.
 None of the participants reported having a neuropsychological/psychiatric disorder or suffering from alcoholism and all of them stated that they were not using any medication affecting CNS.
-Additionally, the participants included in the study who doesn’t have any physical disability preventing the application of the cognitive tests (visual, hearing, etc.), not having a metal prosthesis or pacemaker, and claustrophobia.To determine whether the older participants were cognitively healthy or suffer from depression Standardized Mini Mental State Examination (SMMSE)[29] and Geriatric Depression Scale[30] were administered.
+In addition, the participants included in the study did not have any physical disability preventing the application of the cognitive tests (visual, hearing, etc.), nora metal prosthesis or pacemaker, and claustrophobia which would endanger their MR scanning.To determine whether the older participants were cognitively healthy, Standardized Mini Mental State Examination (SMMSE)[29] and Geriatric Depression Scale[30] were administered.
 The cut-off scores were 25 and 11, respectively.
 All participants fulfilled these criteria, as indicated in Table 1.

 Table 1.
 The demographical information of the subjects.